 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s my Remember the Titans Blu-ray review.
+That’s my Remember the Titans blu-ray review.
 I’m aiming to review at least one Denzel Washington film a week.
 What’s next?
 Check back soon…

 Summary: Remember the Titans (2000) Blu-ray Review